 Author Madeleine L'Engle is most well-known for A Wrinkle in Time.
 The book has become a classic.
 Who was Madeline L'Engle and what is so special about her books?
 L'Engle received the John Newbery Medal (What is the Newbery Medal?) in 1963 for A Wrinkle in Time.
+Read the book review of Madeleine L'Engle's A Wrinkle in Time, and, then, read the review of A Wrinkle in Time: The Graphic Novel, an adaptation by Hope Larson of the classic science fiction and fantasy novel.
 Watch the Madeleine L'Engle video profile to learn about L'Engle's struggles to get A Wrinkle in Time published and what made the book so unusual for its time.

 Swedish author Astrid Lindgren gained worldwide recognition for her books about Pippi Longstocking.
 Pippi Lonstocking is stronger than anyone, she is self-sufficient, and she answers to no one.
 Since Pippi is also only 9 years old, kids tend to be thrilled whie their parents may be captivated, bemused or aghast.
 After learning about the author from the Astrid Lindgren video profile, learn more by reading my article Astrid Lindgren: The Creator of Pippi Longstocking.
 See my overview of Pippi Longstocking to learn about a recent edition of the book, illustrated by Laure Child.